 In his time away from the office, Blake enjoys playing golf and spending time with his wife, Britt, and their two kids, Jack and Grace.

 Property, Water, Energy and Natural Resources: Blake has considerable experience handling disputes and potential disputes involving property rights, water runoff, energy and natural resources, including:

-- Defendant homebuilders against water code and related claims brought by landowners in connection with development project
+- Defended group of homebuilders against water code and related claims brought by landowners in connection with development project.

 - Provided strategic counsel to major shareholder relating to the potential disposition of diverse portfolio of energy assets in multiple regions, including a substantial midstream business.

 - Assisted in defense of corporate directors accused of usurping corporate opportunities involving tens of thousands of acres of Eagle Ford leases in jury trial.

 - Represented Economic Development Corporation as first chair counsel in prosecuting claims based on unauthorized use of groundwater for large-scale secondary recovery operations in the Permian.